Cadmium fluoride: Uses

+In extremely low concentrations (ppm), this and other fluoride compounds are used in limited medical treatment protocols.

+Fluoride compounds also have significant uses in synthetic organic chemistry.

 Electronic conductor

-CdF2 can be transformed into an electronic conductor when doped with certain rare earth elements or yttrium and treated with cadmium vapor under high temperature conditions.
+CdF2 can be transformed into an electronic conductor when doped with certain rare earth elements, including yttrium; and treated with cadmium vapor under high temperature conditions.
 This process creates blue crystals with varying absorption coefficients depending on the concentrations of the dopant.
-A proposed mechanism explains that the conductivity of these crystals can be explained by a reaction of Cd atoms with Interstitial F− ions.
+A proposed mechanism explains that the conductivity of these crystals can be explained by a reaction of Cd atoms with interstitial F− ions.
 This creates more CdF2 molecules and releases electrons which are weakly bonded to trivalent dopant ions resulting in n-type conductivity and a hydrogenic donor level.

 Safety

 Cadmium fluoride, like all cadmium compounds, is toxic and should be used with care.

 Cadmium fluoride can cause potential health issues if it is not handled properly.
 It can cause irritation to the skin and the eyes, so gloves and protective eyewear are advised.
 The MSDS, or Material Safety Data Sheet, also includes warnings for ingestion and inhalation.
 Under acidic conditions, at high temperatures, and in moist environments, hydrogen fluoride and cadmium vapors may be released into the air.
 Inhalation may cause irritation of the respiratory system as well as congestion, fluorosis, and even pulmonary edema in extreme cases.
 Cadmium fluoride also has the same potential hazards caused by cadmium and fluoride.